PAIR-code/lit/website/src/tutorials/text-salience.md

 Remember that a good investigative process will check for commonalities and patterns across salience values from multiple salience methods.
-Further, salience methods should be an entry point for developing hypotheses about your model’s behavior, and for identifying subsets of examples and/or creating counterfactual examples that test those hypotheses.
+Further, salience methods should be an entry point for developing hypotheses about your model's behavior, and for identifying subsets of examples and/or creating counterfactual examples that test those hypotheses.

-### Salience Maps for Text : Theoretical background and LIT overview
+### Salience Maps for Text: Theoretical background and LIT overview

 All methods calculate salience, but there are subtle differences in their approaches towards calculating a salience score for each token.
 Grad L2 Norm